-A new item was added to Section 2 in February 2019.
-Item (o) meets the requirement in Article 8(7) of the DGSD, which states that where a bank operates in another EEA Member State under a European passport for cross-border services, deposit quarantee schemes must provide information in the language selected by the depositor when opening the account.
-The addition of item (o) means that a bank is asked to indicate in the SCV file whether a deposit is held in another Member State without established branches, meaning that it is held under a European passport for crossborder services.
+A new item was added to Section 2 in 2019.
+Item (0) meets the requirement in Article 8(7) of the DGSD, which states that where a bank operates in another EEA Member State under a European passport for cross-border services, deposit guarantee schemes must provide information in the language selected by the depositor when opening the account.
+What this item means is that a bank is asked to indicate in the SCV file whether a deposit is held in another Member State without established branches. meaning that it is held under a European passport for crossborder services.
 In this case, the bank must state the country and the language which the depositor chose when opening the account.
 Since banks often do not explicitly ask customers to choose a language, they may also state the language in which they communicate with the depositor in practice.